chriskrycho/v5.chriskrycho.com/site/journal/2020/Migrating Off of PromiseProxyMixin in Ember Octane.md

 We do have to type `.value` in a couple of places now… but in exchange, we get all the benefits of the old `PromiseProxyMixin` in exchange, and we get to get rid of a `Mixin` *and* a use of Ember’s classic (and very expensive for performance) `ObjectProxy`, which is yet another `Mixin`.
 What’s more, there’s no magic here.
 You can implement `load` yourself in plain JavaScript using the Glimmer tracking library, just the same as I did!

-[^dkc]: We could also make the first getter—for the promise proxy object itself—use the `@dependentKeyCompat` decorator—but we would still need `@computed` for the derived state.

 [^jquery]: Ember’s API guides for `PromiseProxyMixin` give an example very similar to this, but with less context and more jQuery.
 I’ve replaced the use of jQuery’s `$.getJSON` with `fetch` and `Body.json()`, and used arrow functions instead of `function` declarations; I’ve also embedded it in an example component to make the ideas a bit clearer.